Installing PassWall and Xray core on OpenWrt and Xiaomi Mi Router 4A Gigabit Edition router

 Modem <—–> (192.168.1.3) WAN port of the Xiaomi Mi Router router <—-> Lan port of the router for devices (192.168.2.0/24)

-Because raspberry is an independent and almost powerful system and it is easy for me to update it and switch between protocols in the future.
+Because the Raspberry Pi is an independent, powerful system, it is easy for me to update it and switch between protocols in the future.
 That’s why I passed all the traffic through it, so I don’t need Xray anymore.

-add a Socks server in the Node List section and give the local IP of the Raspberry Pi and port.
-Then, on the main page of PassWall, check the MainSwitch option and set TCP and UDP to your configuration.
+Add a Socks server in the Node List section, and specify the Raspberry Pi’s local IP address and port.
+Then, on the PassWall main page, select the MainSwitch option and set TCP and UDP to your configuration.
 Meanwhile, in the Mode section, set the first two to Global Proxy.
-After saving, the whole network is passed through the Raspberry.
-The blocked sites and Iranian IPs are separated in Raspberry.
+After saving, the whole network is passed through the Raspberry Pi.
+The blocked sites and Iranian IPs are separated on the Raspberry Pi.

 Alternative methods:

-1- I like the second part very much because it has high flexibility and I don’t need to wait for the new version of Xray or Sing-Box to release.
-As a result, you can use a PC or zero-client that is always on instead of Raspberry Pi.
-You don’t need to have a strong computer or even Linux, on Windows, on V2rayN, activate the Allow From Lan setting and enter the internal IP of the system instead of Raspberry.
+1- I like the second part very much because it has high flexibility, and I don’t need to wait for the new version of Xray or Sing-Box to be released.
+As a result, you can use a PC or a zero-client that is always on instead of a Raspberry Pi.
+You don’t need a powerful computer or even Linux.
+On Windows, in V2rayN, enable the Allow From Lan setting and enter the system’s internal IP instead of Raspberry.

 3-1- Another option is to install OpenWrt and Xray directly on the Raspberry Pi.
 Of course, there are no memory issues.
-As a result, with a Raspberry, for example, the LAN port can be connected to the modem (It become WAN port), and the internet can be delivered to the devices over Wi-Fi.
-Of course, the Raspberry Pi’s inbuilt antenna is feeble and lacks a 5GHz band, which is one of the method’s drawbacks.
+As a result, with a Raspberry Pi, for example, the LAN port can be connected to the modem (it becomes a WAN port), and the internet can be delivered to the devices over Wi-Fi.
+Of course, the Raspberry Pi’s built-in antenna is feeble and lacks support for the 5GHz band, which is one of the method’s drawbacks.
 (Alternatively, connect to the modem through Wi-Fi and to an Access Point by cable, such as cheap Tenda routers)

-4- You can implement the second part on the Android Box as server with V2rayNG. run a Socks service for you through the internal IP.
+4- You can implement the second part on the Android Box as a server with V2rayNG.
+Run a Socks service for you through the internal IP.

-5- You can also install OpenWrt on Mikrotik routers.
+5- Another option is installing OpenWrt on Mikrotik routers.